tonyredondo/debugger-mcp-server/JSON_REPORT_AUDIT_6239b1aa.md

   - `MergeNativeAndManagedFramesBySP_RecomputesTopFunctionAfterReordering`

 ### Notes / Discussion
-- Verification step: regenerate `DebuggerMcp.Cli/6239b1aa.json` and confirm `topFunction` equals the first non-placeholder frame in `callStack` for each thread.
+- Verification step: regenerate the local JSON report and confirm `topFunction` equals the first non-placeholder frame in `callStack` for each thread.

 ---